LR013 - KEYWORDS for People

 Concept of the solution

-The key to this problem utilizes keywords and smart collections and is really quite simple once you get the concept.
+The key to this problem utilizes keywords, text filters, and smart collections and is really quite simple once you get the concept.
 What we’ll do is create a keyword for each person we want to track by name.
-These keywords of individual people may be nested into groups such as Family, Co-worker, Politician, Performer, etc. We start by creating a high level KW called “People” and then under that one create a KW for each group and under those, KW’s for each individual.
-So it might look like this screen shot in LR.
+These keywords of individual people may be nested into groups such as Family, Co-worker, Politicians, Performers, etc. but all must be under a common parent KW which in my example is KW “ALL-PEOPLE”.
+In my example we using the “x” family with 4 members, April, Bob, Charlie, and Dawn.

 Assigning the Keywords